 Our horses are very important to us and are a part of our family.
 Truly, we believe that they are the heart of this service.
 Did you know that all of our horses are rescues?
 All are very friendly and love what they do.
 They are regularly seen by both the vet, dentist and natural hoof care podiatrist(our barefoot farrier).
-We feed Seminole Wellness and Crypto Aero feed for their well-being and Coastal hay.
+We feed Seminole Wellness feed for their well-being and orchard, alfalfa and coastal hay.
 We allow them free-choice of minerals that are set out for them in the paddock just like they would have access to out in the wild.
 Did you know that a horse must eat 1-2% of his body weight daily?
-That's 20-40 lbs each daily for Sonic, Joy & Ben.
+That's about 30 lbs daily for Joy.

 They are allowed to be out in their paddock 24/7 and have a run-in shelter if the weather turns ugly.
 The horses are allowed to roam freely to encourage more exercise and a more natural lifestyle.
 Did you know that in the wild, horses travel about 20 miles per day?
 They are built for endurance, moving and running.
 They are very friendly and curious animals, when trained properly.
 They are also very strong.
 A horse in harness can pull up to six times his own weight.
-That's 6,000 for Sonic, 9,600 for Joy and 12,000 lbs for Ben.
+That's 9,600 for Joy.
 Good thing the carriage is a little under 1,000 lbs.
 The hardest point of work is getting the carriage rolling and hills, of course.
 Once the carriage is in motion, it requires very little effort on the horse's part to keep it moving forward.

 They receive the very best training through Natural Horsemanship.
 This training makes brave and honest horses.
 We want our horse to be feeling and trusting of their people.
 That way they are ready for anything whether it be a drum line or a dump truck going by.
 They are exercised regularly in traffic and on the trail exposing them to the world to make them brave and honest.
 Also, the regular exercise makes for a stronger, healthier and happier horse that can handle the carriage with ease.
 On their days off, they enjoys baths, sun bathing, grooming, play days and trail riding.
 Of course, they are all professional lawn mowers.
 Grass beware!